 These provinces were in what is now Turkey.
 “Scattered abroad” is literally “diaspora,” referring to Jews living outside their traditional biblical homeland, which is now Israel and the Palestinian Territories.
 Assyrian and Babylonian invaders from what is now Iraq began deporting Jews 600-700 years before Romans started persecuting Christians and scattering the Jewish believers in the AD 60s.

 “Kindness” is often translated “grace.”
 Also in 1:13.

-“Holy One” and “Holy One of Israel” are some of the many descriptive titles for God in the Jewish Bible, which Christians call the Old Testament.
+“Holy One” and “Holy One of Israel” are two of the many descriptive titles for God in the Jewish Bible, which Christians call the Old Testament.
 See Psalm 16:10; 2 Kings 19:22.

 Leviticus 11:45; 19:2; 20:7.
 Some Bible experts say this means God’s people are distinctly devoted to God and his goodness.
 They wear holiness like skin.